apptainer/singularity-userdocs/singularity_and_docker.rst

 There are two important differences in syntax evident in the above ``build`` command:

     1. The ``docker`` part of the URI has been appended by ``archive``.
-This ensures Singularity seek a Docker-format image archive stored locally as ``lolcow.tar`` to boostrap the conversion process to SIF, as opposed to attempting to retrieve an image remotely hosted via Docker Hub.
+This ensures Singularity seek a Docker-format image archive stored locally as ``lolcow.tar`` to bootstrap the conversion process to SIF, as opposed to attempting to retrieve an image remotely hosted via Docker Hub.

     2. ``sudo`` is *not* prepended to the ``build`` command for Singularity.
 This is *not* required if the executing user has the appropriate access privileges to the stored file.